 Price | $ |

-This carbide drill bit eats through metal.
-It is aerospace quality and can cut both wet and dry.
-This is a 2-drill bit set with 118-degree 4 facet point tips to reduce wandering and to increase accuracy.
+This Mars-Tool carbide drill bit will eat through metal with professional precision.
+It has been graded as aerospace quality and can be used both wet and dry.
+It has a 118-degree 4-facet point tip to prevent the blade from walking and increase your accuracy.

-This bit cuts aircraft metal, alloy steel, stainless steel, titanium, carbon steel and copper.
-It will even slice through glass.
-This bit is made from tungsten carbide and scores 91.3 on the Rockwell Hardness Scale.
+This bit can cut aircraft metal, alloy steel, stainless steel, titanium, carbon steel, and copper.
+It can even be used to drill through sheets of glass.
+This bit is made of tungsten carbide and scores 91.3 on the Rockwell Hardness Scale.

 The overall length is 2.5 inches with a flute length of 1.38 inches.
-Solid carbide drill bits are harder than carbide-tipped varieties and can withstand heat better.
-These bits can also be sharpened many times over using a diamond stone.
+Solid carbide drill bits are harder than carbide-tipped bits and can withstand heat better.
+These bits can be resharpened many times by using a diamond stone.

 Set size | 2 |